All posts

 In UX design, a user flow is like a map that shows all the different paths a user might take to complete a particular goal, such as buying a product or signing up for a service.
 It visualizes:

-For example, a user flow for an online shopping site like Shepora would include paths like browsing products, adding items to the cart, choosing payment methods, and completing the purchase.
+For example, a user flow for an online shopping site like Sephora would include paths like browsing products, adding items to the cart, choosing payment methods, and completing the purchase.
 It maps out every choice a user could make, ensuring designers understand and optimize the entire user journey for a seamless experience.

 Benefits of Task Flows